Solviento/notes/INTERVIEW-REVIEW/cracking-code/7-object-oriented.md

 - Example case used is to create a object oriented design for a coffee maker

 Step 2: Define the Core Objects
-- Core ojects ina system should be defined
+- Core objects in a system should be defined
 - For a restaurant, the core objects are Table, Guest, Party, Order, Meal, Employee, Server, Host

 Step 3: Analyze Relationships